Reviews Archive

 Stand out versions - TG-16

 Hit enemies with your hammer to incapacitate them and then pick them up to throw them (preferably at other enemies).
-Good cheerful music, great pacing and some nice elements such as the environmental hazards and different enemy types all stand to Don Doku Don's credit.
+Good cheerful music, great pacing and some nice elements such as environmental hazards and different enemy types all stand in Don Doku Don's favour.

 1 Player